 The sleuth is, generally speaking, not a professional investigator.
 She may be, for example, a party coordinator, a mystery writer, a bookstore owner, a caterer, a librarian, but she’s generally not a police detective, coroner, medical examiner, private detective or even newspaper reporter.

 As we will see, the sleuth often owns her own small business, one that brings her into close contact with her fellow townspeople.

 The Sleuth Has A Connection To The Police

 Because the sleuth is an amateur it comes in handy for her to have a connection to a professional like a police detective.
-Perhaps the sleuth’s boyfriend is a police detective, or one of her in-laws is a detective.
+Perhaps the sleuth’s boyfriend is a detective, or one of her in-laws.
 If it’s a small town and your sleuth runs the local bakery then you could always just have the detective come in for a coffee and sweet pastry every morning.

 The Sleuth Is Likable

 The sleuth is usually unambiguously good.
 They are no antiheroes in a cosy mystery!